tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - new UI language: Hungarian, kindly contributed by [boldizsar-nagy](https://hosted.weblate.org/user/boldizsar-nagy/)
-- Author metadata: now collect/display birth/death dates
+- Author metadata: now collecting birth/death dates and a picture;
+  these are shown on the "All works by this author" screen.
-- Bedetheque: enhancements to find/select the correct edition when searching by ISBN for older comics
+- Bedetheque: enhancements to find/select the correct edition when searching by ISBN for older comics.
 - Android 16 tested/supported.

 FIXES: